 4. Dragonfly Robata Grill & Sushi

 Easily one of the best sushi spots in Orlando, Dragonfly has something for everyone.
 Their Robata Grill menu items are just as good as their sushi, with their jumbo wild white prawns, Australian lamb chop, and Wagyu tenderloin being standouts.
 Their Tonbo Special is the perfect order for those who want to sample their sushi menu to the fullest extent.

 A photo posted by Scratch Tapas & Craft (@scratchtapas) on

 Located in the heart of Winter Park, Scratch is an intimate space featuring fresh, locally prepared ingredients.
 Executive Chef Albert DeSue is serving up amazing small plates that will surely delight your pallet.
 Their pork belly adobo is as good as it sounds.
 The restaurant is run on a first come, first served basis, so be sure to get to Scratch early.
-This is easily one of the most creative restaurants in Central Florida.
+This is easily one of the most creative and unique Orlando restaurants, or even all of central Florida.

 2. Cask and Larder

 A photo posted by Cask & Larder (@caskandlarder) on